-Figure1,2,3,6,8 is a community engagement art project showcasing the history and cultural impacts of Edmonton's ever-changing Chinatown.
-This project conducts a research study around Chinatown life utilizing local heritage experts, community advocates, and artists to produce five figures of artwork.
+Recent Projects: Figure 1,2,3,6,8 is a community engagement art practice showcasing the history and cultural impacts of Edmonton's ever-changing Chinatown.
+This project conducts a research study around Chinatown life utilizing local heritage experts, community advocates, and artists to produce five figures of artwork through 2017 - 2019.
 The project develops through three phases and produces a collective of four Chinese ink paintings and one documentary film.
-Each painting (Figure 1,2,3) represents pivotal eras 1890s, 1960s and 1980s in Chinatown' s history and one (Figure 6) capturing today' s current situation by giving the artist a studio residence in Chinatown.
+Figure 1, Figure2, Figure3 represent pivotal eras 1890s, 1960s and 1980s in Chinatown' s history and one (Figure 6) capturing today' s current situation by giving the artist a studio residence in Chinatown.
 The documentary film (Figure 8) complements the paintings by revealing the process of research and art interpretation, while also allowing community members to share their stories and thoughts about Chinatown.
 The goal of the artwork is to preserve and share Chinese heritage & immigration stories, reflect on how communities utilize space, and promote dialogue around Chinatown' s developing future.

-Many thanks to Saskatchewan Arts Board, Government of Saskatchewan, City of Saskatoon, Hemera Foundation, Access Copyright Foundation, Edmonton Arts Council, Edmonton Heritage Council, Zen Mountain Monastery, Mactarggart Collection, Metropolitan Museum of Art, and everyone like you who have made Jinzhe' s various projects possible.
+Many thanks to Edmonton Arts Council, Edmonton Heritage Council, Access Copyright Foundation, Saskatchewan Arts Board, Government of Saskatchewan, City of Saskatoon, Hemera Foundation, Zen Mountain Monastery, Mactarggart Collection, Metropolitan Museum of Art, and everyone like you who have made Jinzhe' s various projects possible.